QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 1: Basic Code.md

 - **result.state** which is a list of Qobj containing the quantum state vectors after each time step given in *tlist*
 - **result.expect** which is a list of numpy arrays, with each array containing the expectation value ($S_x$, $S_y$, $S_z$) at each time step in *tlist*

+***
+As you complete the following activities, take time to look at Bloch sphere output and the plots of the expextation values.
+It is worth your time to make sure you understand how the changes you make to the code are reflected in the two outputs of the code.
+***

 ## Activity 1: Change initial State
 Change the code so that the inital state of the system is in the following: